michalij0/damedesign/README.md

 This is a modern, production-ready portfolio website built with Next.js 14 and TypeScript.
 It features a custom CMS for content management, responsive design, and optimized performance.

-Created as a showcase for web development skills and modern frontend architecture.
+Created as a showcase for Graphic portfolio.

 ## 🚀 Key Features